 Every camper at Keewaydin gets to take a camping trip each month, either canoeing or hiking, depending on his interest and skills.
 The youngest boys go on trips that last two to four days, primarily in Vermont State Parks and the Green Mountain National Forest.
 The middle age groups go on trips ranging from three to seven days in the Adirondacks of New York and the lakes and rivers in New Hampshire and Maine.

-Moosalamoo, the wigwam for the oldest boys, is known as the “tripping wigwam.”
+Moosalamoo, the grove for the oldest boys, is known as the “tripping grove.”
 “Moos” trips, typically ten days in length, travel in rugged territories of northern New England and remote rivers of Quebec, Canada.
 The most experienced campers go on a seventeen day canoe trip in the Verendrye Wildlife Preserve in Quebec.

 Campers leave Dunmore excited by the challenges ahead–canoes to paddle, tents to pitch, fires to build, meals to cook–and, despite wind, rain, or whatever else nature offers, they meet these challenges with their own hands and minds.
 The joy and pride on their faces when they return from their trip is partly from days of fun and adventure, but also from internal growth and maturation gained from the challenges of life on trip.